Pasty

 The traditional Cornish pasty, which since 2011 has had Protected Geographical Indication (PGI) status in Europe, is filled with beef, sliced or diced potato, swede (also known as yellow turnip or rutabaga – referred to in Cornwall and other parts of the West Country as turnip) and onion, seasoned with salt and pepper, and baked.
 Today, the pasty is the food most associated with Cornwall.
 It is a traditional dish and accounts for 6% of the Cornish food economy.
 Pasties with many different fillings are made, and some shops specialise in selling pasties.

 The origins of the pasty are unclear, though there are many references to them throughout historical documents and fiction.
 The pasty is now popular worldwide because of the spread of Cornish miners and sailors from across Cornwall, and variations can be found in Australia, Mexico, the United States, Ulster and elsewhere.

-Pasties resemble turnovers from many other cuisines and cultures, including the bridie in Scotland, empanada in Spanish-speaking countries, pirog in Eastern Europe, samsa in Central Asia, curry puff in Southeast Asia, and shaobing in China.